 |ME & Asia||China||*||No||10.4|

 So in all cases where eculizumab is accessible , government funds are available to pay towards its costs.
-In three of those countries the patient would be expected to contribute too out of their own pockets.
+In three of those countries the patient would also be expected to contribute from out of their own pockets.
 In three countries private insurance would be needed to top up contributions.
 Not all private insurance will cover treatments like eculizumab.

 All countries, but one, which funded eculizumab had a Gross National Income per capita greater that $11.5k ( world median level) .
 Only Brazil had a per capita income which was below I.e. $9:1k.
 Social funding of treatment is key to access and social funding generally depends on the Gross National Income per capita in the country.
 A consideration maybe, that underpins Alexion’s marketing strategy.

-The six countries where eculizumab is not sold represents over 40% of the world population.
+The six countries where eculizumab is not sold represent over 40% of the world population.
 China’s health policy precludes import of foreign orphan drugs, and the USA has a trade sanctions with Iran even if eculizumab was affordable there.